 Dru 3!
 The Dru Nettles (television) Show returned for its third season on Thursday night, August 7, 6pm—7pm, on Cox 4 Television.
-The program is, once again, be co-hosted by Denham Springs High School Athletic Director and Head Football Coach Dru Nettles and long-time Jackets radio play-by-play producer Jon Fine.
-The Dru Nettles Show airs Thursday nights, 6pm—7pm, with a replay on Friday mornings, 10:30am—11:30am and Saturdays at 12:30pm.
-It will have a 16 week run, with an additional show for every Jackets playoff game.
+The program is, once again, co-hosted by Denham Springs High School Athletic Director/Head Football Coach Dru Nettles and long-time Jackets radio play-by-play announcer/producer Jon Fine.
+The Dru Nettles Show airs Thursday nights, 6pm—7pm, with a replay on Friday mornings, 11am--Noon and Saturdays at 1pm.
+The program will have a 16 week run, with an additional show for every Jackets playoff game.
 The Dru Nettles Show is a Jon Fine Production.

 In more good news for Denham Springs HS football fans, Yellow Jackets football returns to the radio airwaves…and now on an all sports station to boot!
-Fox Sports Radio, 1210, Baton Rouge will carry the Jackets in 2014.
-Broadcast producer Jon Fine will handle play-by-play, with Brian Abels on color and 2014 DSHS grad Allie Crain serving as sideline reporter.
-All broadcasts will start at 6pm.
+Fox Sports Radio, 1210, Baton Rouge carries the Jackets in 2014.
+Broadcast producer Jon Fine handles play-by-play, with Brian Abels on color and Nathan Landry as sideline reporter.
+All broadcasts start at 6pm.
 10 regular season games and all playoff games will be broadcast.

 Similar to the prior 2 years, The Dru Nettles Show in 2014 focuses on Denham Springs HS football (and athletics), with former and current Yellow Jackets coaches and athletes as guests on the show on a weekly basis.
-Other features the program includes: interviews with all members of the 2014 DSAA Hall of Fame class, with some members of the prior 3 classes as well...During football season, the coach of the Jackets upcoming opponent will be invited to appear on the program.
-Highlights from the Jacket’s prior game will be included on the program.
-Each week, a Jackets player or 2 and an assistant football coach appears on the program.
+Other features the program includes: interviews with several members of the 2014 DSHS Athletic Hall of Fame class, with some members of the prior 3 classes as well...During football season, the coach of the Jackets upcoming opponent is invited to appear on the program.
+Highlights from the Jacket’s prior game are included on the program.
+Each week, a Jackets player or 2 and an assistant football coach appear on the show.
 The Dru Nettles Show is proud to have a bi-monthly academic segment, featuring a Denham Springs student, teacher or advisor Commercial sponsors of the program appear each week as Sponsor of The Week.
 Plus, Coach Nettles and Fine discuss Denham Springs HS Football and DSHS athletics in a weekly interview segment.

 NORTHSIDE FAMILY PHARMACY